koding/kdlearn/contribute.md

 Most of that is pretty logical.
 The `---` before and after signifies the metadata start and end, and `title`, `author, `date` and `categories` is all pretty standard.

-But what is `template: page.toffee` you ask?
-That is the template which will be applied to your guide.
-You don't really have to worry about it, just add `template: page.toffee` to your template and you're good to go!